phelipetls/seriesbr/docs/source/demos/IBGE.rst

 We will use all of them eventually, but it is good to know them if you want a specific one.

-Now we need the codes of the same classifications used by in IBGE in its visualizations.
-Let's use ``list_classifications``.
+Now we need the codes of the same classifications used by IBGE in its visualizations.
+We need :py:func:`seriesbr.ibge.list_classifications` to search for that.

-Because all ``list_*`` functions takes an arbitrary number of regexes as arguments to search in column ``nome``, we will search for those which have a single number followed by a dot, letters and spaces.
-This means they're products' groups, not subgroups etc.
+Because all ``list_*`` functions take an arbitrary number of regexes as arguments to search in column ``nome``, by default, we will search for those which have a single number followed by a dot, letters or spaces.
+This means they're products' major groups, not subgroups etc.

 .. ipython:: python